savinien/MK351/html-css-js/README.md

 <a name="jsexamples"></a>
 ### 3.1.
 Some examples

-js can change the content (example 1), the attribute values (example 2), and the style (example 3) of an HTML element.
-It can also make elements appear and hide, and so on.
+js can change the content (example 1), the attribute values (example 2), and the style (example 3) of an HTML element, it can also make elements appear and hide, and so on.

 Example 1:
 ```html